History

 farming"

-lifestyle and the increasing demand have driven the industry to
+lifestyle and the increasing demand drove the industry to

 swell to a total of 4,383 bonded US wineries in 2006.